ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 ### Fitting the Model

 To "fit" a logistic regression model is to obtain the values of the weights.
 The most common technique used to determine the weights is to find their maximum likelihood estimators.
 It turns out that one can obtain the maximum likelihood estimators for these parameters exactly (which is one of the most important properties of linear regression).
-Before presenting this result, we will re-write the likelihood function as the log-likelhood (to better match how it is most commonly encountered in statistical textbooks):
+Before presenting this result, we will re-write the likelihood function as the negative-log-likelhood (to better match how it is most commonly encountered in statistical textbooks):

 $$\begin{align}
-log(y_n, x_n^i | {w_i}, \sigma)   & = &  \sum_n log(Gauss(y_n | x_n^i \cdot w_i, \sigma)) \\
+-log(y_n, x_n^i | {w_i}, \sigma)   & = &  \sum_n -log(Gauss(y_n | x_n^i \cdot w_i, \sigma)) \\
    & = & \sum_n  \frac{(y_n - (x_n^i \cdot w_i))^2}{\sigma^2} + \frac{N}{2} log(\sigma^2) \\
 \end{align}
 $$

-Since maximizing the likelihood is equivalent to minimizing the log-likelihood, one can obtain the maximum likelihood estimators by minimizing the above equation for the log-likelihood.
+Since maximizing the likelihood is equivalent to minimizing the negative-log-likelihood, one can obtain the maximum likelihood estimators by minimizing the above equation for the negative-log-likelihood.
 Often, performing inference on a regression model is viewed from an optimization perspective, in which case the log likelihood ratio is interpreted as a "cost" function that one must minimize.

 In particular, one can see from the above that the optimal coefficients for $\vec{w}$ can be found by minimizing the term: